eduMFA/eduMFA/doc/faq/re-encryption.rst

 You might need to reencrypt your token data, i.e. the secret OTP keys of your tokens.
 It could be since you are changing your security module or you think your encryption key is compromised.

-privacyIDEA provides tools to reencrypt your token data.
+eduMFA provides tools to reencrypt your token data.

 Note, that currently we do not reencrypt configuration data like LDAP resolver passwords.